 Amazing.

-Uh we haven't done a lot yet.
+We haven't done a lot yet.

-Uh I'm watching it really closely, but when you see this virus in China, and uh I know President Xi warned telling senior officials that China faces a grave situation.
+I'm watching it really closely, but when you see this virus in China, and I know President Xi warned telling senior officials that China faces a grave situation, the death toll there is 81, 2,744 cases reported.

 The incubation time is quite long.

-Tell us everybody you got into contact with, everywhere you've been.
+Tell us everybody you got into contact with everywhere you've been.

-If you've been on a plane, if you've been on a plane, everyone now has to be screened that was on that that airplane.
+If you've been on a plane, if you've been on a plane, everyone now has to be screened that was on that airplane.

 It looks like they're trying to build a new hospital in a day to deal with this.